Cookie Security and Session Hijacking in Web Applications

 Securing Cookies

-Now, there doesn't seem to be much need to request images over an SSL connection, they are not sensitive information, so you can set an option when creating the cookie to make it a secure cookie.
-That is it is only sent over a secure connection.
-Any request that is not sent over a secure connection will not have the cookie attached.
-Cookies can also be restricted by path, so for example, if all the sensitive information is stored in the ~/myaccount/ path only requests to that path will use the cookie.
+Now, there isn't much of a need to request images over an SSL connection; they are not sensitive information, so you can set an option when creating the cookie to make it secure.
+That is, it is only sent over a secure connection.
+Any request not sent over a secure connection will not have the cookie attached.
+The path can also restrict cookies; for example, if all the sensitive information is stored in the ~/my account/ path, only requests to that path will use the cookie.
 Everywhere else on the site won't send the cookie.
 You should set a reasonable cookie expiration as well.
 Having the cookie expire when the browser is closed is good for security, especially with laptops and mobile devices.

-The best practice however to serve static resources, such as images and scripts which do not need cookies, is to load them from a separate cookieless domain.
+However, The best practice to serve static resources, such as images and scripts that do not need cookies, is to load them from a separate cookieless domain.

-In a nutshell, SSL gives us the ability to authenticate who we are talking to - as long as the SSL certificate is signed by a trusted authority.
+In a nutshell, SSL allows us to authenticate who we are talking to - as long as a trusted authority signs the SSL certificate.
 It provides integrity so we can be confident that the content of the request/response has not been manipulated in some way.
-Finally, it gives us confidentiality in that we can be sure that the content hasn't been eavesdropped by a man in the middle.
+Finally, it gives us confidentiality to ensure that the content hasn't been eavesdropped by a man in the middle.

-Using HttpOnly when generating a cookie helps mitigate the risk of the client side script accessing the protected cookie.
+Using HttpOnly when generating a cookie helps mitigate the risk of the client-side script accessing the protected cookie.
 This means that client-side scripts such as JavaScript can potentially access authentication details from the AuthCookie and send them to a remote user who can then hijack the session.
-You can see if a cookie is HttpOnly or not by looking in the Chrome developer tools.
+You can see whether a cookie is HttpOnly by looking in the Chrome developer tools.
 In the resources tab, you can expand the cookies tree and view the cookies set by the site.
 HttpOnly cookies have a tick in the HTTP column.

-Using secure cookies helps mitigate the risk of sending auth cookies (or any cookie) being sent when an unsecured resource is requested (for example an image served with HTTP on a secure HTTPS page).
+Using secure cookies helps mitigate the risk of sending auth cookies (or any cookie) when an unsecured resource is requested (for example, an image served with HTTP on a secure HTTPS page).
 Again, secure cookies can be identified in Chrome developer tools in the Secure column.

-Further methods for reducing these risks involve limiting the cookie path, for example, the cookie can be set to valid for URLs in the /admin/ directory anything outside of this won't send the cookie.
+Further reducing these risks involves limiting the cookie path; for example, the cookie can be set to valid for URLs in the /admin/ directory.
+Anything outside of this won't send the cookie.

 Using cookie expiration means that the lifetime of the cookie can be changed.
-There is a balance here since short cookie lifetime can be more secure, for the user they may have to re-authenticate more frequently.
-Conversely, longer lifetimes are less secure as the authentication information is available for a longer period but more convenient for the user as they don't have to revalidate all the time.
+There is a balance here since a short cookie lifetime can be more secure; users may have to re-authenticate more frequently.
+Conversely, longer lifetimes are less secure as the authentication information is available longer but more convenient for the user as they don't have to revalidate all the time.

 Related ArticlesThese articles may also be of interest to you